graemefox/mimi/README.md

 #### Testing with the demo data
 When you clone the MiMi repository, it supplies some demo data and a pre-configured MiMi_config file to test your installation.
+NOTE: If you do not have PANDAseq and MUSCLE in your $PATH, you will need to provide paths to their executables in the demo_config.txt file.
+This information is not supplied pre-configured.
+If these programs are in your $PATH, you do not need to make any changes to demo_config.txt.

 Run the script and pass the demo_config file:
 ```